How To Choose A Guitar For Beginners (And Start Playing)

 “High / low action” refers to the distance between the strings and fretboard.
 I suggest you go for a guitar that has low action, as the last thing you want to do is prematurely exhaust your fingers with strings that are set high above the frets.
-You can always choose an guitar pick that’ll help minimize the finger strain.
+You can always choose a guitar pick that'll help minimize the finger strain.

 Guitars I Recommend For Beginners